 The organisation activities are to:

-1. To hold a commemoration annually on the 12th July.
-(Cx for 2020 You Tube video instead and anniversary brochure in preparation)
+1. To hold a commemoration annually on the Saturday closest to 12th July.

 2. Create an archive of information and to set up a web site.

 3. Work with local organisations, to design, locate and purchase

 a suitable heritage patio to commemorate Charles Rolls and the 1910 International Aviation Meeting so as to increase

 awareness of the local history and importance of the site.